 The majority of these amounts were already accrued in the accounts of NRL.
 Objections were filed in July 2023 to some of the amounts but delays in receiving replies from the TRA led to the TRA rejecting these and eventually imposing an Instalment Plan ("IP") for monthly payments from October 2023 to October 2024 for 100% of the assessment amounts.
 Four payments were made up to January 2024 (US\$ 1.10 million had been paid by 31 December 2023).
-In March 2024 a meeting was held with the TRA to discuss and renegotiate the IP.
-A letter was sent by NRL to the TRA on 15 March 2024 with our revised payment proposal but a response has not yet been received.
+In June 2024, a revised IP was agreed with monthly payments up to December 2025.
+In 2024, 11 payments were made under the original and revised IPs, totaling US\$ 0.43 million.
 In addition, NRL is currently formulating its response to the rejection of its filed objections.
 At this stage it is unclear whether NRL will be successful in its objections and therefore the amount or timing of potential cash outflow remains uncertain.
-Provision has been made for interest on non-objected amounts, but no further provisions are considered necessary.
-The largest single claim that the TRA has made against NRL for 2019-2020 is for payment of US\$1.06 million of WHT applicable to invoices that had been accrued but not paid (NRL believes this WHT is payable only when the relevant invoices are paid).
-This matter has been heard in both the Tax Revenue Appeals Board and the Tax Revenue Appeals Tribunal (concerning another company), where the TRA has lost, although it is appealing to a higher court.
+Provision was made for interest on non-objected amounts (but reversed in 2024 when the TRA waived the amounts in June), but no further provisions are considered necessary.

-The claims detailed above total US\$10.31 million, of which US\$1.10 million has been paid and US\$2.72 million has been accrued or provided for.
+The claims detailed above total US\$10.31 million, of which US\$1.77 million has been paid or waived and US\$2.46 million has been accrued or provided for.
 Amounts accrued or provided for are included in Trade and other payables within WHT payable, VAT payable and excise duty and Other payables.
+The likelihood of payment by the Group of the remaining balance of US\$6.08 million is considered by management and the directors to not be probable due to considerations detailed above.